April-thunder/Estate-Agency/readme.md

 - Сross browser compatibility
 ## Demo

-Click the link to see the page https://april-thunder.github.io/Vue_course_task03/
+Click the link to see the page https: https://april-thunder.github.io/Estate-Agency/